marabesi/testable/README.md

 ## 1. Project structure

 This repository host the testable web app and the ranking api.
-Both are in the same repository for convinience and for a simpler approach for local development with docker.
+Both are in the same repository for convenience and for a simpler approach for local development with docker.

 ```